 This is an early indication that the existence of the wolverine is threatened.

-If hunting activities do not stop, the survival of the wolverine is at risk.
+The wolverine’s survival is at risk if hunting activities do not stop.
 Aggressive trapping and poisoning of wolverines put them at risk of survival.

 We should acknowledge the laws in place by the U.S. authorities to conserve wolverines.
 However, there is a need to do more to safeguard the future of this fantastic animal.